I want to know everything about .......Bay Window Curtain Poles

 This extends the available stack back area and brings more of the curtain off the glass area of the bay window.
 Stacking the curtains in this position is not only practical as it opens up the bay window and lets more light in, but also creates the illusion of making the window look substantially wider and often more impressive.
 The bay returns kit, like the bay window poles, comes as a complete kit with everything you need to assemble and fit them, including full instructions and are available in a range of matching colours to the full bay pole kits.

-You can’t successfully bend just any metal curtain pole to fit a bay window (well not unless you’re a blacksmith with your own forge anyway).
+You can’t successfully bend any metal curtain poles to fit a bay window (well not unless you’re a blacksmith with your own forge anyway).
 Bay window curtain poles are cleverly engineered and designed to make the task not only easy but successful and there are two main ways of creating ‘bends’ or ‘corners’ in the correct places on your bay window pole.
 Our 19mm diameter County bay window poles use a bending system.

 As series of small evenly spaced cuts or slits are visible in the sections of the pole that are to form the corners or internal bends on the pole.
 As the pole is gently bent towards the open cuts, they squeeze together allowing enough flexibility in the rigid pole to create a smooth bend.
 Our 28mm metal bay window poles use a flexible knuckle joint system.
 The sections of pole which come with these complete bay window pole kits are not bent into shape at any point, but are instead cut into relevant sized straight pieces which are then joined by a series of pre-manufactured flexible joints, which work in a similar way to a jointed knuckle, to create internal or external bends.
 This system not only creates resilient and durable strength in the pole joints, but also allows for greater accuracy in measuring and fitting the separate sections of pole.

-Bay windows are notoriously difficult to dress even if you do know what you’re doing and be it with curtains, blinds nets or voiles; and have sent many a cautious home owner running in fear at the thought of tackling it themselves or footing the bill for a professional track and curtain fitter!
+Bay windows are notoriously difficult to dress even if you do know what you’re doing and be it with curtains, blinds, nets or voiles; and have sent many a cautious home owner running in fear at the thought of tackling it themselves or footing the bill for a professional track and curtain fitter!
 The advent and development of stylish, affordable and effective bay window poles has changed all that though.
 If you have a decent tape measure, can do some simple maths and can use a screwdriver and a drill, then you can fit a bay pole as well as any trained fitter.

 All our bay poles come in complete (confusion-free) kits with everything you need to fit them, including clear and precise instructions on how to do it.
 The best piece of advice we could give you is simply to read the instructions thoroughly first and don’t start the job until you understand and have a clear plan of what you’re doing (as you would with any project that you want to do well, it’s no different with curtain poles).
 Even if you’ve never fitted even a straight curtain pole before, don’t let that put you off tackling one of our bay window poles.